ThomasHWik/IT1901/readme.md

 You can find the html files under target/site in the core and ui module, and open them by copying the path and paste into a web browser.

 # Diagram
-You can see our package diagram below:
+You can see our diagrams below:

+Package diagram:
 [here](/PackageDiagram.png)

+Class diagram:

+Sequence diagram:

 # The Code Structure